-We here at Rockin' Instruments like to think of ourselves as the no-judgement zone of the musical instrument space, realizing that none of us was born with every piece of guitar knowledge in our brain or play like Steve Vai right out of the case.
+We here at Rockin' Instruments like to think of ourselves as a judgement free musical instrument space, realizing that none of us was born with every piece of guitar knowledge in our brain or play like Steve Vai right out of the case.
 Alas our fellow musician enthusiasts, we want to provide a place for all to feel comfortable and confident in buying decisions.

 One of the most common FAQ topics we get here, and virtually every guitar dealer or manufacturer out there, is about guitar wood.
 When anyone first sees the term 'Ovangkol', ourselves included, we wondered how the heck to pronounce it (that would be: oh-van-gual), let alone know the use in a guitar.